THE SPACE //

 For Édouard Glissant (French writer, poet and philosopher) the "poetics of the relationship" (Poétique de la Relation) stands for a human identity that is defined by the variety of relationships and not by an ethnic one, namely descent.
 In this context, he distinguishes between “globalization” (Fr. mondialisation) and “globality” (Fr. mondialité): “What is called globalization is assimilation at the lowest level, the rule of multinational corporations, standardization and unregulated liberalism at the markets of the world.
 But for me it is just the flip side of a wonderful reality that I call globality.”
 Globality and globalization are two sides of the same phenomenon.
 By "globalization" Glissant means the capitalist project of multinational corporations and the associated cultural leveling (standardization).
 GLOBALITY, on the other hand, harbors productive potential through creative interactions between cultures.
 This is how complex cultures (cultures composites) arise.

-The exhibitions would like to emphasize the optimism of GLOBALITY and each exhibition explores different nuances of this subject matter and streams of thoughts.
+The exhibitions would like to emphasize humanity as a practice and the optimism of GLOBALITY.
+Each exhibition explores different nuances of this subject matter and streams of thoughts.

 Vernissage 30.06.2022 / Finissage 25.08.2022